(Disclosure: Some of the links below may be affiliate links)

 Inyova picks stocks based on their impact investing criteria.
 They use strong factors to decide which companies they should invest in each portfolio.
 Some of their criteria are the same as ESG criteria.
 But they have other rules that go further as well.
 In general, they are going much further than simple ESG criteria.

-One thing that is interesting with Inyova is that you can customize your portfolio.
+One interesting thing with Inyova is that you can customize your portfolio.
 You can exclude some businesses from your portfolio.
 For instance, you can decide you do not want to invest in companies that do animal testing.

 It is also interesting to note that Inyova has been endorsed by the World Wide Fund for Nature (WWF).
 This endorsement should show that they are working for a better future!